Maestro-111/search-engine/README.md

 ## TO DO:

 1) how to rank elastic response?
-    1) first elastic ranks by additional fields
+   1) commands to generate training data (cont) - more explicit entity construction
-    2) then, use learn-to rank (collect user metadata like clicks) and train on top of that
+   2) train ranking model
 2) unit testing for django (webserver)
 3) CI (cont)
 4) Custom source for indexing (cont)